renzsupnet/11_Note_Taker/README.md

   ![Note Page](./public/assets/img/note.png)

-    A screenshot of samples notes saved.
+    A screenshot of sample notes saved.
 The trash icon when pressed, will delete the corresponding note.

   ![Sample Notes](./public/assets/img/sample.png)